Follow Us

 Approval Certificate of the Master’s Degree

-Immerse yourself in research on orchestral music and, if you wish, prepare yourself for later studies at doctorate level.
+Immerse yourself in orchestral music research and, if you wish, prepare for further doctoral studies.

 Info: